kingparra/hpfp/08_-_recursion/outline.rst

   * p14.
 "We'll explain ``Maybe`` in more detail later."

-..
-TODO Update section 8.4 to reflect the new structure in v1 of the book.
-It currently is modeled after RC2.

 * 8.4 Fibonacci numbers

   * p1.
 In order to demonstrate how to create recursive